camunda/camunda-docs/docs/self-managed/platform-deployment/ingress-setup.md

 ## Separated Ingress setup

 In this setup, each Camunda Platform component has its own Ingress/domain.
-There is no need to set the context (unless there is a good reason for that) since `/` is used as a default base.
+There is no need to set the context since `/` is used as a default base.
 Here, we just need to set the Ingress configuration and authentication redirect URLs.

 ```yaml
 # Chart values for the Camunda Platform 8 Helm chart in combined Ingress setup.